Unauthorized Practice of Law

 Comprehensive Immigration Reform has not passed.
 Beware of any "legal representatives" claiming there is a secret new law that can help you.

 Talk to a qualified immigration attorney and walk away if they cannot show you their license.
-You can go to www.azbar.org to verify their credentials.
+You can go to verify their credentials by using the Find a Lawyer feature on the homepage of this website.

 Never sign any forms with false information and ask for proof, like a receipt, that your paperwork has been filed with the government.

 Don't pay cash up front.
-Ask for a written contract spelling out all the fees.
+Ask for a written contract spelling out all the fees, and get receipts for all payments.

 The State Bar of Arizona has the authority to bring an action to enforce rules regarding non-lawyers engaging in the unauthorized practice of law.